For licensed attorneys and law firms only

 Who actually builds the chronology?

 Experienced legal writers working with AI-assisted record extraction, with human review before delivery.
 The extraction pass catches every date and charge; the human pass catches what matters legally: the gap in treatment, the pre-existing degenerative finding, the inconsistent pain score.
-Every deliverable arrives editable, formatted to drop into your demand package or trial notebook.
+These reviewers are experienced with litigation records rather than clinical staff: they organize, cite, and flag what the providers documented, and offer no medical opinion or diagnosis of their own.
+Every deliverable arrives editable, formatted to drop into your demand package or trial notebook, as attorney work product prepared for you.